-If you have a session variable and a presentation variable with the same name, the global session variable will have a type of string and take precedence over any presentation variable you define in a dashboard.
+If you have a global variable and a presentation variable that share the same name, the presentation variable will take precedence over the global variable.

 A schema developer and dashboard developer may implement the usage of a presentation variable in a formula column for a runtime business view.
 The practice consists of the following steps:

 - First, create an internal session variable with a specific name such as

 - Create a formula column in a business schema view or Incorta view with a formula expression that references the internal session variable.
 As a valid expression for the Formula Builder, this expression will pass formula validation.